csesourav97/DevTinder-web/README.md

 - Logout feature added
 - get the feed and add the feed into the store
 - build the user card on the feed
+- Edit Profile feature
+- Show toast message on save of profile